 By Linda Dede Nyanya Godji

-Agriculture’s role in advancing or transforming the economies of rural communities especially in providing jobs and reducing hunger cannot be over emphasized.
+Agriculture’s role in transforming the economies of rural communities especially in providing jobs and reducing hunger cannot be over emphasized.
 Generally, most rural economies remain largely associated with agricultural production, specifically farming, with limited or no white-collar jobs.
 For many of these rural communities, farming is the major source of their livelihoods.

 According to the Food and Agriculture Organisation, FAO, the agricultural value chain can absorb a large number of young people entering the labour market.